jmeisele/ml-ops/README.md

     }'
     http://localhost/model/predict
     ```
+6. You can also start the utility ```send_data.py``` which sends a POST request every 0.1 seconds
-6. You can also simluate production traffic with locust, __but__ keep in mind you have a lot of services running on your local machine, you would never deploy a production ML API on your local machine and handle production traffic.
+7. If you are so bold, you can also simluate production traffic using locust, __but__ keep in mind you have a lot of services running on your local machine, you would never deploy a production ML API on your local machine to handle production traffic.

 ## Platform Architecture
 ![MLOps](docs/mlops_level1.drawio.svg)